ZJONSSON/node-etl/README.md

 Transmit incoming packets to elasticsearch, setting the appropriate meta-data depending on the default action.
 Each incoming packet can be an array of documents (or a single document).
 Each document should contain a unique `_id`.
 To bulk documents together use `etl.collect(num)` above the elastic adapter.

-The results are not pushed downstream unless `pushResult` is defined in the options.
+The results are not pushed downstream unless `pushResults` is defined in the options.
 The body of the incoming data is included in the results, allowing for easy resubmission upon version conflicts.
 By defining option `pushErrors` as `true` only errors will be pushed downstream.
 Maximum number of concurrent connections can be defined as option `concurrency`.
 If `maxRetries` is defined in options, an error response from the server will result in retries up to the specified limit - after a wait of `retryDelay` or 30 seconds.
 This can be useful for long-running upsert operations that might encounter the occasional network or timeout errors along the way.
 If `debug` is defined true, the error message will be printed to console before retrying.  `maxRetries` should only be used for data with user-supplied `_id` to prevent potential duplicate records on retry.

 An exponential backoff is provided by defining `backoffDelay` in options.
 The backoff can be capped by defining `maxBackoffDelay` and variance can be applied by defining `backoffVariance` (should be between 0-1)